Helen Keller International: Background

 George A. Kessler, also known as the "Champagne King," was a passenger on the in 1915 when it was torpedoed by a German U-boat.
 When he was fighting for his life in the cold waters of the Atlantic off the coast of Ireland, he vowed that if he survived, he would devote much of his time and substantial financial resources to a worthwhile cause.
 The cause he chose was assisting Allied soldiers blinded in the service.
-He later befriended Helen Keller and helped found the organization that became Helen Keller International.
+He later befriended Helen Keller and helped found the organization that became Helen Keller Intl.

-As of 2024, Helen Keller International works in 20 countries around the world in Africa, Asia and the United States.
-Global headquarters are located in New York City, and programs are also developed and administered through regional offices, currently located in Senegal and Phnom Penh, as well as through 18 country offices and an additional development office in Paris.
+As of 2024, Helen Keller works in 20 countries around the world in Africa, Asia and the United States.
+Global headquarters are located in New York City, and programs are also developed and administered through regional offices, currently located in Dakar and Phnom Penh, as well as through 18 country offices and an additional development office in Paris.
 Helen Keller has country offices in Burkina Faso, Bangladesh, Cameroon, Cambodia, Côte d'Ivoire, Democratic Republic of Congo, Guinea, Kenya, Madagascar, Mali, Mozambique, Nepal, Niger, Nigeria, Philippines, Senegal, Sierra Leone, and Tanzania.

 Activities

-Helen Keller Intl has launched and completed several initiatives to combat malnutrition and blindness in Bangladesh.

 Nutrition Surveillance Project (NSP)

 This program was started by Helen Keller in 1990 to monitor the health impact of severe flooding in Bangladesh.
-It is a collaborative effort which involves the Government of Bangladesh (GOB), international and local Non-Governmental Organisations (NGO).
+It is a collaborative effort which involves the Government of Bangladesh (GOB), Intl and local Non-Governmental Organisations (NGO).
 The programme essentially provides up-to-date and dependable information on the prevalence of malnutrition and morbidity in children, household socioeconomic characteristics and food prices.
 Data are collected by authorities in selected rural districts and urban slums in the country.
 The NSP data have also been used by the GOB to improve or develop nutrition and health programmes such as the national vitamin A capsule distribution program.
 NSP has proven to be an excellent tool to aid long-term planning in health policies, to provide input for programme management and evaluation and to give timely warning of the need for intervention to prevent critical deterioration in food consumption.

 Diabetic retinopathy

 Diabetic retinopathy is a leading cause of blindness.
-Helen Keller International helps prepare health care systems to identify and treat diabetic retinopathy.
+Helen Keller helps prepare health care systems to identify and treat diabetic retinopathy.
 In collaboration with Chittagong Eye Infirmary and Training Complex and the Diabetes Association of Bangladesh, Helen Keller began a pilot project in 2009 to improve patients' access to sight-saving diabetic retinopathy treatment regardless of their ability to pay.